I. Eligibility

 Each University may register only one team.

-The overall number of participating teams/universities is limited to 45 teams.
+The overall number of participating teams/universities at the Global Rounds in Frankfurt am Main, Germany is limited to 45 teams.

-In geographical areas with more than six registered national teams, participation in the National Rounds is mandatory.
-Only the best six teams from the National Rounds will be eligible to participate in the international rounds.
+In geographical areas with more than 6 registered national teams, participation in the National Rounds is mandatory.
+Only the best 3 teams from the National Rounds will be eligible to participate in the international rounds.
+In geographical areas with more than 3, but less than 6 registered national teams, the Organization Committee of the Moot will decide whether to conduct National Rounds or to decide based on the quality of the submitted Skeleton Arguments.

 5. Deadlines